What is landlord buy-to-let insurance?

 Being a landlord carries risks.
 You need to insure your buildings, as well as your contents in furnished properties.
 Standard home cover isn't enough to cover these risks.
 You need insurance that covers you to rent out the property to tenants.

-This is where specialist buy-to-let insurance comes in.
+This is where buy-to-let insurance comes in.
 Covering buildings, contents and loss of rent, your landlord policy helps you to confidently let your property.

 Buy-to-let insurance also covers property owners’ liability.
 This offers cover for claims raised by tenants, visitors to the property and any employees you have.